euyis1019/folder_treeForLLM/README.md

 # folder_tree

 A Python package for printing folder directory trees.
+By selectively printing folder structures, it helps Large Language Models (LLMs) quickly grasp the project organization, making the process of reading and understanding the project more efficient.

 ## Features